 2.1.1.
 Prairie Ecosystem Classification

-Prairie ecosystems (grasslands, aspen parklands, Great Lakes alvars, and prairie pothole wetlands) in North America were initially mapped and classified using the NatureServe terrestrial ecological system classification hierarchy (Comer et al. 2003).
+Prairie ecosystems (grasslands, aspen parklands, Great Lakes alvars, and prairie pothole wetlands) in North America were initially mapped and classified using the NatureServe terrestrial ecological system classification (Comer et al. 2003, Comer et al. 2020).
 This classification system was built upon national and local classifications across North America, integrating information on plant communities, geophysical settings, and natural disturbance regimes which results in classification units that represent a recurring set of plant community types sharing these characteristics (Comer et al. 2020; Comer 2021).
-Terrestrial ecological systems correspond roughly to the Group level in the International Vegetation Classification Hierarchy (Faber-Langendon et al. 2014), similar vegetation classification system that describes vegetation communities at increasingly smaller scales based on vegetation physiognomy and plant life form at broad scales to floristic composition at fine scales (Faber-Langendon et al. 2014; Comer 2021).
-The applied level in these classifications approximates Level 5 (Global Ecotype) in the IUCN Global Ecosystem Typology hierarchy, which is the level at which the thresholds associated with KBA ecosystems criteria A2 and B4 are designed to be applied (KBA Standard).
+Since the early 2000s, this classification has been used extensively throughout North and South America for conservation planning and, for example, in U.S. national mapping and assessments with the interagency LANDFIRE program.
+Terrestrial ecological systems correspond roughly to the Group or Alliance levels in the International Vegetation Classification (IVC) hierarchy (Faber-Langendoen et al. 2014).
+The IVC is a hierarchical vegetation taxonomy that describes vegetation communities at increasingly smaller scales based on vegetation physiognomy and plant life form at broad scales to floristic composition at fine scales (Faber-Langendoen et al. 2014; Comer 2021).
+In Canada, the Canadian National Vegetation Classification can be viewed as the national expression of the IVC.

+In most cases treated here, the ecological systems concepts equate with the IVC Group level.
+In one instance, with “Northwestern Great Plains Mixedgrass Prairie” ecological system equates with the combination of “Northwestern Great Plains Dry Mixedgrass Prairie” (Group) and “Northwestern Great Plains Mesic Mixedgrass Prairie” (Group).

+The applied level in these classifications (ecological systems, IVC Groups, IVC Alliances) all approximate Level 5 (Global Ecotype) in the IUCN Global Ecosystem Typology hierarchy, which is the level at which the thresholds associated with KBA ecosystems criteria A2 and B4 are designed to be applied (KBA Standard).
 More details on mapping of temperate grasslands in North America using these classification systems can be found in Comer et al. (2018) and Comer et al. (2020).